0xMiden/miden-faucet/docs/src/getting-started/quick-start.md

 ## Prerequisites

 - Miden Faucet installed (see [Installation](./installation.md))
-- Access to a Miden node (testnet or local)
+- Access to a Miden node (testnet, devnet, or local)

 ## Step 1: Create a Faucet Account

+First, we need to create a faucet account that will hold the tokens to be distributed.
+This command generates a new account with the specified token configuration and saves the account data to a local file (`faucet.mac`).
+The account is not yet deployed to the network - that will happen when the faucet is running and the first transaction is sent to the node.

 ```bash
 miden-faucet create-faucet-account \